joker-b/botzo/_posts/2024-03-20-Ditching-Facebook.md

 tags: [_Phase4, Essay, Software]
 ---

-Five or six years ago, I found a simple way to squash social-media addiction, one that I haven't seen in any of the many 240+ page self-help books offering a way to escape the modern Attention Machine.
+Five or six years ago, I found a simple way to squash social-media addiction, one that I haven't seen in any of the many 240+ page self-help books offering a path to escape from the modern internet Attention Machine.

 My method didn't require erasing, cancelling, or closing  my various accounts on [Facebook](https://www.facebook.com/bjorke), [Twitter](https://twitter.com/bjorke), [LinkedIn](https://www.linkedin.com/in/kevinbjorke/), or the rest.
 The de-FOMO method is quite simple:

 _Make it a chore, and schedule it._
 <!--more-->